z3r0-s3c/cvedetails/README.md

 3. Links for Metasploit or any Exploit available.
 4. Add more sources to fetch CVE details, other <a href="https://www.cvedetails.com/" target="_blank">CVE Details</a>.

+# Bugs

+I believe there will be many, keep in mind work is in Progress, and you can also point out that to me directly.

 # Credits